BOM Management is Central to Your PLM Success. It’s Core to Our Product Offering

 The key to Jason’s success was the immediate help he received from his team members, whose unique skills were instrumental to handling hurdles (skeleton armies, sirens) that arose as their journey progressed.
 Jason’s team came together fast as a cohesive unit.
 There was no lengthy onboarding for Hercules or Philoctetes or any of the other Argonauts.
 They were ready to rock from the word “go.”

-Many product design companies start their journey with Arena’s core solution, BOMControl, to manage their bills of materials.
-As they continue their quest for business greatness, they extend BOMControl’s capabilities with add-on modules to triumph over new unpredictable design obstacles so treacherous they would make Medusa blush.
+Many product design companies start their journey with Arena’s core solution to manage their bills of materials (BOMs).
+As they continue their quest for business greatness, they extend Arena PLM’s capabilities with add-on modules to triumph over new unpredictable design obstacles so treacherous they would make Medusa blush.
+To get a glimpse of Arena’s BOM management capabilities, check out our free BOM template.